Equatorial ridge: Formation

 It is not certain how these ridges formed, or whether there is any connection between them.
 Because Atlas and Pan orbit within the rings of Saturn, a likely explanation for their ridges is that they sweep up ring particles as they orbit, which build up around their equators.
-This theory is less applicable to Iapetus, which orbits far beyond the rings.
+This hypothesis is less applicable to Iapetus, which orbits far beyond the rings.
 One scientist has suggested that Iapetus swept up a ring before being somehow expelled to its current, distant orbit.
 Others think it was stationary and it is the rings that have been pulled away from it, falling into Saturn's gravity field.
-Perhaps more likely is the theory that because Iapetus has an unusually large Hill sphere compared to other moons in the Solar System, it could once have had its own ring, or even a moonlet that was slowly pulled in closer, torn up into a ring, and then gradually accreted onto Iapetus' equator.
-But most scientists prefer to assume that Iapetus's ridge was produced by some kind of internal source and is unrelated to the ridges on Atlas and Pan.
+Perhaps more likely is the hypothesis that because Iapetus has an unusually large Hill sphere compared to other moons in the Solar System, it could once have had its own ring, or even a moonlet that was slowly pulled in closer, torn up into a ring, and then gradually accreted onto Iapetus' equator.
+Some scientists prefer to assume that Iapetus's ridge was produced by some kind of internal source and is unrelated to the ridges on Atlas and Pan.
+Another hypothesis suggested is that low velocity collisions between moons could have formed the bulge at the centre, although the circumstances for such an event to happen are slim.

-Another theory suggested is that low velocity collisions between moons could have formed the bulge at the centre although the circumstances for such an event to happen are slim.
+It is unclear how the ridge was formed.
+The ridge being at the equator suggests a few different ideas: Porco et al. (2005) suggests it comes from despinning, Denk et al. (2005) suggests volcanic activity, Giese et al. (2005) suggests the ridge morphology indicates the surface is warping up due to a tectonic event.